 Attention graduate students who have assistantships but do not have a social security number (SSN): You must wait 7-10 days after entering the U.S. before applying for the SSN.
 Allow approximately one month to have the number in hand.
-Visit this link for SSN application requirements.
+Visit the SSN application requirements.

 Important Contact Information at FAU